FINANCIAL AID RATE69%

 - Dietetics Program

 - Law Program

 - Nursing (MSN, DSN) Program

 - Graduate Level Public Health (Outside School of Public Health) Program

 - Theatre Program

-BYU is a Member of National Collegiate Athletic Association (NCAA), with many of the sports belonging to the NCAA Division I-A classification.
+Brigham Young University is a Member of National Collegiate Athletic Association (NCAA), with many of the sports belonging to the NCAA Division I-FBS classification.
 The most popular sports played are listed below: